dbt-labs/docs.getdbt.com/website/snippets/_v2-sl-prerequisites.md

 - Have a dbt Cloud Team or Enterprise [multi-tenant](/docs/cloud/about-cloud/regions-ip-addresses) deployment, hosted in North America
 - Have both your production and development environments running dbt version 1.6 or higher
 - Use Snowflake, BigQuery, Databricks, and Redshift data platform
-- A successful run in the environment where your Semantic Layer is configured
+-  Create a successful run in the environment where you configure the Semantic Layer. <br/>
   * Note &mdash; Deployment environment is currently supported (_development experience coming soon_)
 - Install the [MetricFlow CLI](/docs/build/metricflow-cli).
 After installing the package, make sure you run at least one model.
 - Set up the [Semantic Layer API](/docs/dbt-cloud-apis/sl-api-overview) in the integrated tool to import metric definitions